quzeem91/forggith-bi-performance-tracker/README.md

 ## 👋 Introduction

-Hi, I'm Olamide Quzeem, an aspiring Data Analyst passionate about transforming raw data into actionable business insights.
+Hi, I'm Olamide Quzeem, a Data Analyst passionate about transforming raw data into actionable business insights.
 This Power BI project was developed to solve a real-world challenge for a fictional pharmaceutical company — Forggith Pharmaceuticals — and showcases my skills across the full data analytics pipeline: data cleaning, modeling, analysis, and visualization.

 Whether you're a recruiter, hiring manager, or fellow data enthusiast, I invite you to explore this project.
 I built it with business impact, storytelling, and usability in mind.